meeshkan/beginners-guide-to-property-based-testing/ARTICLE.md

 ## Available libraries

-This article has been using the beautiful [Hypothesis](https://hypothesis.readthedocs.io/en/latest/) library for Python.
-It has a lot of functionality not covered here and nicely written documentation, so be sure to check it out.
+This guide has been using the [Hypothesis](https://hypothesis.readthedocs.io/en/latest/) library for Python.
+There's a lot of functionality that we haven't covered and, as previously mentioned, the documentation is well-written.
+So we'd recommmend checking it out if you're a Python user.

-Some alternatives for other languages are:
+There are also several other libraries built for property-based testing, in a vareity of languages.
+Here are some alternatives:

 - [fast-check](https://github.com/dubzzz/fast-check): TypeScript
 - [FsCheck](https://fscheck.github.io/FsCheck/): .NET